-It was devastating to me and made me want to shut the holidays down.
-It was clearly a sad reminder for my children about the memories we’d made, the fact our family had changed, and how things were never going to be the same.
+It devastated me and made me want to shut the holidays down.
+It was a sad reminder for my children about the memories we’d made, our family had changed, and how things would never be the same.

 Even if we celebrated harder or I bought them more gifts, I couldn’t take those truths away.
-All I wanted was to make it through the holidays and for the first time in my life, I was glad they were over.
+All I wanted was to make it through the holidays, and for the first time in my life, I was glad they were over.
 Taking down the tree and not looking at holiday commercials felt like freedom.
-After it was over I thought, okay, I have a whole year to heal before I have to go through that again.
+After it was over, I thought, okay, I have a whole year to heal before going through that again.

-What used to be a time of year which symbolized joy and togetherness, felt like suffering.
+What used to be a time of year that symbolized joy and togetherness felt like suffering.

-I traded in my homemade desserts for store-bought varieties because it was too painful to smell certain smells.
+I traded my homemade desserts for store-bought varieties because it was too painful to smell certain smells.
 Conversations at gatherings were painful.
-Instead of working the room in a sparkly top with some bubbly wine, I didn’t care what I wore and it took all of me just to get through a conversation without tears welling in my eyes.
+Instead of working the room in a sparkly top with some bubbly wine, I didn’t care what I wore, and it took all of me to get through a conversation without tears in my eyes.